DCrawley94/nc-teaching-resources/seminar_plans/sd_be/theme_parks_part_2/seminar_1.md

 - a `seed` function that has been used to `seed` the database with data about
   - **video games**
   - **reviews** for those video games
+- Show DB structure in `db.png`

-Explain that we will be creating an API that will be accessing the `nc_games` database.
+Explain that we will now be creating an API that will be accessing the `nc_games` database.

-During the lecture we will be writing the following two endpoints:
+During the seminar we will be writing the following two endpoints:

 - `/api/games`
 - `/api/games/:gameId`

+Ask about the things we could test to make sure these enpoints are working:

+- status code
+- response body contents

 ## Discuss tests for first endpoint - `/api/games`:

 Ask students to think about what we could test and note down ideas in the test file:

-- status code
-- response body contents

 ```js
 /// tests